 Strengthen your creative writing foundations

 At any point along the core creative writing path, you can take extra courses to strengthen your foundations.
-Our Fiction Essentials series will help you hone your craft around characters, dialogue, point of view, and plotting.
+Our Fiction Essentials series will help you hone your craft around characters, dialogue, point of view, scenes, structure and grammar and punctuation.

 Published kids author Tamsin Janu started writing her popular Figgy series as soon as she finished the Writing for Children and Young Adults course.